 This setting allows the ability to separate wholesale orders from regular, replenishable demand.
 Replenishment recommendations will add wholesale needs on top of regular demand.
 Learn more about wholesale planning here.

-This setting considers all bundles to be produced bundles.
+This setting considers all bundles to be assemblies.
 If all bundles in the account are assembled prior to fulfillment (that is, the stock of bundles is separate from stock for each of its components) then this setting should be enabled.
 If bundles are assembled at the time of fulfillment, then do not check this box.
 Learn more about bundles and packs here.

 The default forecast in Demand Planner uses sales velocity and considers recent trends.
 You can adjust the number of months that have an effect on the forecast.